-2021 Harvest Q&A with Jeremy Leffert
+Harvest Q&A with Tooth & Nail Winemaker Jeremy Leffert

-The 2021 Harvest is upon us in Paso Robles, and Director of Winemaking Jeremy Leffert is here to give you the inside scoop.
+Harvest is upon us in Paso Robles, and Director of Winemaking Jeremy Leffert is here to give you the inside scoop.
 Read on to learn more about the upcoming vintage, the power of a positive attitude and why Jeremy is drinking some wines he didn’t make:

 The summer weather has been the mildest I can remember since 2010 or 2011.
 Grape berry sizes are smaller than average which will increase concentration.
 Because it’s a smaller than average crop, could lean toward being a tannic vintage.
 It’s good to know that going in, because we can manage our fermentations accordingly and keep the tannins supple and approachable.